 While there are many causes of dizziness, including a sudden drop in blood pressure, dehydration, or an underlying health condition, the following adjustments in routine can help keep morning dizziness at bay by addressing some of the main causes:

 Taking a few minutes to sit on the edge of the bed when you first wake up can help prevent dizziness, as one of the main causes of dizziness is a drop in blood pressure from standing up too quickly.

-Dehydration is another main cause of dizziness, so it is important to drink water first thing in the morning.
-Keep a glass of water by your bed.
+Dehydration is another principal reason for a woman to suffer from dizziness.
+Accordingly, it is important to drink water first thing in the morning, and even keep a glass of water by your bed.

-Substances like alcohol, tobacco, and caffeine can affect circulation, so it is important to avoid them, or consume them in moderation.
+Substances like alcohol, tobacco, and caffeine can affect blood circulation.
+As such, it is advisable to avoid them, especially during the morning hours when your body is just waking up.
+If considered needed, consume them in moderation.